ccarrero-sf/cortex_agents_rbac/README.md

 ## Step 5: Setup Snowflake Intelligence Agents

 Now we have the tools that will be providing context to the Agents we are going to build.
-First let's create one Agent that will be able to answer questions about all our procucts, from sales to product specifications.
+First let's create one Agent that will be able to answer questions about all our products, from sales to product specifications.

 In Snowsight, on the left hand navigation menu, select AI & ML and Agents: